Knit Wasp Nest Decoy

 Wild turkeys love to peck at the garden.
 Colorado wildlife knitting outside with Liz Chandler @PurlsAndPixels.

 Now, speaking of wild birds, I often run into the most beautiful flock of wild turkeys while knitting and gardening outside.
 They are adorable and so fun to watch.
 But they do love a good garden snack, just like anyone else.
 Do I share?
 Usually.
 They’re too fun to run off.
+Oh, and it is also amazingly fun to watch wild turkeys take flight.

 Wild turkeys love to peck at the garden.
 Colorado wildlife knitting outside with Liz Chandler @PurlsAndPixels.